And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 Thank you.

-Now here's the kicker it is a fifty million dollar border intelligence pilot program which was included in the Department of Homeland Security's appropriation bill.
+It is a $50 million border intelligence pilot program which was included in the Department of Homeland Security's appropriation bill.

-It's been funded but it hasn't been implemented.
+It's been funded, but it hasn't been implemented.

 What's going on, Congressman?

-All right, we might get some of that help with our uh listeners here in just a moment at 1800-282-2882, 1800-282-2882, your opportunity to speak with Congressman Rick Renzi.
+All right, we might get some of that help with our listeners here in just a moment at 1-800-282-2882-1-800-282-2882.

 As we continue on the Rush Limbaugh program, I'm Paul W. Smith.

-Arizona Congressman Rick Renzi has called for state border guard units to help increase security along America's border with Mexico, and we have him here on the Rush Limbaugh program and your chance to speak directly with him at 1-800-282-2882, 1-800-282-2882.
+Arizona Congressman Rick Renzi has called for state border guard units to help increase security along America's border with Mexico, and we have him here on the Rush Limbaugh program and your chance to speak directly with him at 1-800-282-2882-1-800-282-2882.

 Sounds like a good plan.

-We have our intelligence units and we have folks working with them down there and they're doing a good job.
+We have our intelligence units and we have folks working with them down there, and they're doing a good job.

-We need to take that model of success and collaboration down in Mexico City and move it up to the Arizona, Mexico, and the whole southern border with between Texas, New Mexico, Arizona, California.
+We need to take that model of success and collaboration down in Mexico City and move it up to the Arizona, Mexico, and the whole southern border between Texas, New Mexico, Arizona, California.

-And uh so I'm asking her to to to meet with the with the Mexican ministry, the with the ambassadors here, open up dialogue, find out exactly what units may be involved in crossing over, and the Mexican government has got to help us.
+And so I'm asking her to meet with the Mexican ministry, with the ambassadors here, open up dialogue, find out exactly what units may be involved in crossing over.

 They've got to step up.